-The project site does not have any historically significant structures or resources on-site or surrounding the project site (City of Los Angeles 2012).
-The project site is in a highly urbanized area and has been previously disturbed in conjunction with the construction of the existing commercial development.
+The project site does not have any historically significant structures or resources on-site or surrounding the project site (City of Los Angeles 2015).
+The project site is in a highly urbanized area and has been previously disturbed in conjunction with the construction of the existing commercial development and surface parking lot.